 You may keep up watering them for three times a week or so, depending on conditions like light and temperature.
 On the other season, winter, succulents become dormant.
 This are the months of November to March.
 You’ll need to refrain from giving the plants a lot of water – they don’t need it anyway.

 Once a month or twice the entire season is enough.
+Here's a definitive guide to growing and caring for Christmas cactus.

 How to Properly Water Your Succulents